Freelance Photography

 7. Keep Up With the Changes

-Photography is a field where technology and innovation are always changing the landscape.
-It can be dangerous to decide you’re a pro and you already know everything.
+Photography is a field where technology and innovation are constantly changing the landscape.
+Deciding you’re a pro and already know everything can be dangerous.

 From the editing software you use to the types of equipment available, you have to keep up with the changes.

 Consider signing up for the best photography newsletters, taking courses, or visiting a few workshops each year.
-This will let you stay up-to-date with what’s going on in the industry and gives you a great opportunity for networking!
+This will let you stay up-to-date with what’s going on in the industry and give you a great networking opportunity!

 Conclusion